 - A short title which is relevant

 - A few high quality photos (Less is more!)

 - A short description of the item and its quality / condition

 - Your contact details (ideally a phone number and an email address)

 The title should be short, punchy and to the point.
 For example, when I was selling a blender (which I never used!)
 I just used the brand name and the model with blender at the end.

-If your selling something more expensive like a vehicle, check online tools such as www.redbook.com for detailed price estimates.
+If you’re selling something more expensive like a vehicle, check online tools such as www.redbook.com for detailed price estimates.
 Otherwise, a quick google search might help you find your price point.

 The description should go into brief detail about the item.
 For example with my blender, I reiterated the brand and model, but also included the model number (service code), where it could be bought new and the current recommended retail price ($RRP) so potential buyers knew just how much of a bargain they were getting.
 You could even put a link to a product review.

-Keep it brief, factual and avoid writing things like “this is my favourite blender, its the best blender ever and it blends things up real good and I used it to make the best margarita cocktails at my housewarming party and they were also really good, it means so much to me so I can’t let it go cheap”.
-Obviously that’s frustrating to read (and sounds like one of Trumps tweets) and doesn’t provide any useful information to a buyer, and may even cause them to loose interest in your listing.
+Keep it brief, factual and avoid writing things like “this is my favourite blender, it’s the best blender ever and it blends things up real good and I used it to make the best margarita cocktails at my housewarming party and they were also really good, it means so much to me, so I can’t let it go cheap”.
+Obviously that’s frustrating to read (and sounds like one of Trump’s tweets) and doesn’t provide any useful information to a buyer, and may even cause them to lose interest in your listing.